SchoolOfCode/hackathon_business-landing-page/README.md

-# Hackathon - Use your UI/UX skills to design a business landing page
+# Hackathon - Use your UI/UX skills to design your bootcamp landing page

 For this hackathon, you'll be using the bootcamp idea we brainstormed during the week.